 Step 5 is done to verify that all your stock transactions have been entered correctly.
 You want to do this so you know that the value of your portfolio is being tracked properly and that capital gains and losses when you sell stock will be calculated and reported correctly on your taxes.

 You'll be using a variety of reports to do this step both from bivio and from your broker including the

-Bivio transaction ledger report

-The bivio capital gain and loss report

-Bivio investment transaction lists

-A bivio Transaction History report
+Bivio Transaction Ledger report

-And a bivio Investment lot cost basis report (if you had any reorganizations during the year)

-From your broker you'll be looking at